 For sparring gear, it is often less expensive to buy protective items by the set for $55 to $90, which includes headgear, gloves and leg guards and a mouthpiece.

-Some dojos charge as much as $250 in promotion fees, usually highest for the top ranking of black belt.
+Some dojos charge as much as $250 in promotion fees for each test, usually highest for the top ranking of black belt.

 Some branches of the YMCA offer karate classes for $50 a month or less for adult members.
 Contact a YMCA near you to determine whether it offers a martial arts program.